 Infant Dental Care

-At Little Fish Dental, Dr. Trout and her compassionate team offer infant dental care services to ensure your child’s smile is protected and healthy from their first tooth eruption.
-Located in Rocklin, we serve growing smiles with proactive dentistry to create the right foundations for optimal oral health and beautiful smiles.
+Your child’s healthy, beautiful smile is the number one priority at Little Fish Dental.
+Dr. Trout and her team offer infant dental care services to ensure your child’s smile and development happen properly.
+Having served our patients from Rocklin since 2001, our passion is to create the right foundations for optimal oral health and beautiful smiles, including baby smiles!

 Caring for Your Infant’s Smile

-Although your baby will begin to receive their teeth around six months of age, caring for their smile begins before then.
-There are some steps you can take to ensure your child’s smile is healthy prior to their first visit to the dentist, which should happen before their first birthday.
+While the range for your baby's first tooth can vary- typically between three to nine months - caring for their smile begins from birth.
+There are some steps you can take to ensure your child’s smile is healthy prior to their first visit to the dentist, near their first birthday.

 Keeping your baby’s gums healthy should begin right after birth.
 As they are feeding and gaining essential nutrients to grow, it’s important to keep their mouth clean.
 Here are a few conditions to be conscious of during their first year:

 Teething – An important milestone in your child’s health is the eruption of their first teeth.
-This can happen between three and nine months old and can be an uncomfortable time for them.
+This can happen between three and nine months old and is often an uncomfortable time for them.
 Your child may become fussy and restless, drool more, or may lose their appetite.

-When your child’s teeth first arrive, take a clean, damp washcloth and wipe along their upper and lower gums.
+Keep Your Baby's First Teeth Clean - When your child’s teeth first arrive, take a clean, damp washcloth and wipe along their upper and lower gums.
 This should be done twice a day, once after their first feeding, then again after their last.
 As more teeth emerge, you may start brushing them twice a day with a soft-bristled brush and water.
-Do not use fluoride toothpaste until your child reaches the age of two.